lsst-dm/dmtn-016/index.rst

-Our technical roadmap involves an expanding capability based based on previously released components with a common thread through all of SQuaRE's deliverables:
+Our technical roadmap involves an expanding capability based based on previously released components with a common thread through all of SQuaRE's deliverables, from simple CI functionality to a full-featured L3-type capability that allows execution of ad-hoc code on data:

 .. image:: _static/roadmap.png
    :alt: SQuaRE Technical Roadmap

-See :ref:`appendix_a` for the motivation to this approach.
+See :ref:`appendix_a` for the full motivation to this approach.
+It is important to note that the evolution left to right is cumulative; the previous functionality still exists, but the capabilities of the system are expanded.

 Current Iteration